-Cell Communication and Signaling is an open access, peer-reviewed, online journal that encompasses all basic and translational aspects of cellular communications and signaling pathways in normal and pathological conditions.
+Cell Communication and Signaling is an open access, peer-reviewed journal that encompasses all basic and translational aspects of cellular communications and signaling pathways in normal and pathological conditions.

 “These are exciting times as we might be getting a first glimpse into the molecular basis of higher order signal processing events in cells.”

 His most recent work aims to understand the molecular architecture of signaling protein complexes and networks.
-He has put forward the N-terminal folding nucleation (NFN) hypothesis, which might explain how complex signals are molecularly computed in multi-protein complexes assembled on intrinsically disordered proteins.
+He has put forward the N-terminal folding nucleation (NFN) hypothesis, which would seem to explain how complex signals are molecularly computed in a highly coordinated manner within multi-protein complexes assembled on intrinsically disordered proteins.